TREASURIES-U.S. yields rise as 10-year on pace for largest monthly gain since '09

 By David Randall

-NEW YORK, April 29 (Reuters) - Yields of benchmark Treasuries capped off their biggest monthly gain since December 2009 by rising near their highest levels of the year following data that showed that monthly inflation surged by the largest amount since 2005 in March.
+NEW YORK, April 29 (Reuters) - Yields of Treasuries rose slightly on Friday following data that showed monthly inflation surged by the largest amount since 2005 in March, capping the largest gain in benchmark 10-year Treasury yields since December 2009.

-Benchmark 10-year Treasuries are on track to rise 109 basis points over the last two months, the largest such gain since March 1994.
+The benchmark 10-year yield is on track to rise 109 basis points over March and April, the largest gain since March 1994.

-Strong consumer spending helped push yields higher and dampen concerns about a slowdown in the U.S. economy.
+Strong consumer spending helped push yields higher and dampen concerns about a U.S. economic slowdown.
 The Commerce Department said on Friday that consumer spending, which accounts for more than two-thirds of U.S. economic activity, surged 1.1% last month, well above the 0.7% increase expected by economists polled by Reuters.
 L2N2WQ2K0

 The personal consumption expenditures (PCE) price index, meanwhile, rose 0.9% in March, the largest gain since 2005, after climbing 0.5% in February.
 The PCE price index jumped 6.6% over the 12 months ending in March, the largest annual gain since 1982.